lmas/thesis/thesis.typ

 	instead of globally.
 	It's considered a harder problem to identify this kind of anomaly.

+// NOTE: About the use of dashes in text, see the comments in @structure
+// (around line 295, up and above).

 - Collective anomalies:
 	This is a subsequence of data points, which individually might not stand out but as a group they could differentiate themselves from the rest of the data,